karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Life/General

-A journal of geekery, music and joy.
+A journal of geekery, music, and joy.

 Lastly, podcast marketing can look a little different than your standard media channels.
 I highly recommend checking out [this guide](https://blog.hubspot.com/marketing/podcast-advertising-tips) from HubSpot to help form your strategy before reaching out.